TooTallNate/node-event-hijack/README.md

 var hijack = require('event-hijack');
 var EventEmitter = require('events').EventEmitter;

-// our test subjet "emitter" instance var emitter = new EventEmitter();
+// our test subject "emitter" instance var emitter = new EventEmitter();

 // you can use the emitter normally